tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 You will also need to download two test files: an [observation file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/obs.nc); and a [gridded background file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/analysis.nc), which contains a single timestep from a 10-member ensemble NWP run.
+The python code below can also be [downloaded](TOOD).

 ## Quality control of observations

 The first step is to ensure that the observations we use are trustworthy.
-Let's start by reading observations and their station's metadata from file:
+Let's start by reading observations and their station's metadata from file into arrays:

 {% highlight python %}
 import titanlib